jianhong/CPD/README.md

 6. pairedgRNAs.xls (optional): potential paired gRNAs

-7. on.target.summary: on target gRNA summary
+7. on.target.summary.csv: on target gRNA summary

 ### How to read Summary.xls